Netflix/iep/iep-nflxenv/README.md

 [frigga]: https://github.com/Netflix/frigga

-All of these environment variables will have a prefix of `NETFLIX_` or `CLOUD_`.
-If both are present, then the `CLOUD_` prefix will get used.
+All of these environment variables will have a prefix of `NETFLIX_`.
 The property names and environment variables are:

 | Name         | Environment Variable    | Description                             |
 |--------------|-------------------------|-----------------------------------------|